Kia America Set To Reopen Reservation Website For "First Edition" EV6 All-Electric Vehicle

 Hundreds of First Edition EV6s Offered for Advanced Reservation at Kia.com

-IRVINE, Calif., June 7, 2021 /PRNewswire/ -- Kia America is offering buyers the opportunity to reserve an exclusive EV6 First Edition model.
+IRVINE, Calif., June 8, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Kia America is offering buyers the opportunity to reserve an exclusive EV6 First Edition model.
 Beginning June 8th at 10am PST, customers can place a $100 fully refundable deposit for the limited run of EV6 First Editions at Kia.com with delivery expected in Q1 2022.

 Due to technical difficulties, the reservation site was closed on June 3rd.
 In order to provide all potential owners an equal chance to be the first to experience the EV6, the reservation site will reopen on June 8th with improved bandwidth.